`Seeing' the quantum ripples of spacetime

-We shall now proceed towards the quantization of model system.
+\textit{Quantizing the model system:} We shall now proceed towards the quantization of model system.
 To quantize, at first, we implement a discrete mode decomposition of the gravitational fluctuation as well as the electromagnetic gauge field.
 In the transverse-traceless gauge the gravitational perturbation can be decomposed as

 with $h^s(t,\vec{k})$ denoting the Fourier mode functions, $\epsilon^s_{ij}(\vec{k})$ denoting the polarization tensor, and $s=\{+,\times\}$ for the system being in the transverse-traceless gauge.
 The above mode decomposition helps us to obtain the analytical form of the Einstein-Hilbert action in the transverse-traceless gauge up to second order in the perturbation term as $S_{\text{EH}}=\frac{m}{2}\int dt\sum_{\vec{k},s}(|\dot{h}_s(t,\vec{k})|^2-k^2|h_s(t,\vec{k})|^2)$ where $m\equiv \frac{V}{16\pi \hbar G^2}$ and we have made use of the identity $\int d^3x~ e^{i(\vec{k}+\vec{k}')\cdot \vec{x}}=V\delta_{\vec{k},-\vec{k}'}$ and .
 Here, $V$ denotes the quantization volume of the gravitational wave.
 For the vector-field, we consider the mode decomposition in the Coulomb gauge to be of the form given as